Mr-Porridge/OpenGL_ShadowVolume/README.md

 ### I just polished it with mirror-liked surface.
 ### And more Models are added in the DEER directory.
 ### If you want all libraries used in this project
-### Please contact me with the e-mail address at the end of .README
+### Please search online and Do It By Youself.
+Enjoy it!
 ![ShadowVolume](https://image.ibb.co/maYiqH/Screenshot_2018_03_19_12_08_19.png)

 Computer Graphics and 3D.